Shushant2502/matlab-codespaces/README.md

 # Description

-This repository contains a sample `.devcontainer` configuration which you can use to to add the ability to launch a MATLAB environment to execute your repository's code.
+This repository contains a sample `.devcontainer` configuration which you can use to launch a MATLAB environment and execute your repository's code.

 # Configuration Points